Peeva Universal Scanner V3

 Frequency-shift keying: Frequency-shift keying (FSK) is a frequency modulation scheme in which digital information is transmitted through discrete frequency changes of a carrier signal.
 The simplest FSK is binary FSK (BFSK).
 BFSK uses a pair of discrete frequencies to transmit binary (0s and 1s) information.
 With this scheme, the "1" is called the mark frequency (fm=f0/8=15.6kHz) and the "0" is called the space frequency (fs=f0/10=12.5kHz).

-Mid-bit Binary PSK/BPSK/MDBP BPSK (also sometimes called PRK, phase reversal keying, or 2PSK) is the simplest form of phase shift keying (PSK).
+Mid-bit Binary PSK/BPSK/MDBP BPSK (also sometimes called PRK, phase reversal keying, or 2PSK) is the purest form of phase shift keying (PSK).
 It uses two phases which are separated by 180° and so can also be termed 2-PSK.

 MDBP decoding pattern